-Both have been approved and recommended for use in adults age 18 and older.
+Both have been approved and recommended for use in children, adolescents and adults.
+The bivalent booster made by Pfizer is approved for age 5 and older.
+The Moderna bivalent booster is approved for age 6 and older.
 You do not need to receive the same manufacturer’s vaccine that you received for the primary series.
-The bivalent booster made by Pfizer is approved for children and adolescents age 12 to 17 as well.

 I heard that the FDA pulled approval for the original vaccine.
 Is that true?